 If the RPC service is enabled and access to it is not blocked, the TcpTestSucceeded line should contain True.

 If port 135 (RPC Endpoint Mapper) is available, but the error “The RPC server is unavailable” is still present, you need to ensure that firewalls are not blocking communication on a dynamic RPC port range.
-The RPC Dynamic Ports is a TCP port range from 49152 to 65535, that must be open for RPC technology to work properly.
+The RPC Dynamic Ports is a TCP port ranging from 49152 to 65535, that must be open for RPC technology to work properly.

 PortQry.exe -e 135 -n 192.168.1.201